What Robots Actually Are

 The loop repeats.
 Hundreds of times per second in a fast application, a few times per minute in a slow one.
 Each cycle, the robot updates its understanding of the world and adjusts its actions accordingly.

-Consider a warehouse robot picking items off a shelf.
+Let’s consider a warehouse robot picking items off a shelf.
 The “sense” phase involves cameras identifying the target object, a depth sensor measuring the distance to the shelf, and force sensors in the gripper confirming whether something is actually in hand.
 The “think” phase involves software deciding which object to pick first, planning a collision-free path for the arm, and calculating how much grip force to apply.
 The “act” phase involves motors driving the arm along that path and the gripper closing with the right pressure.
-The accompanying figure traces this cycle through a single pick: sensors scan the bin, software selects a target and plots a path, motors execute the grasp — then the loop resets for the next item.
+The accompanying figure traces this cycle through a single pick: sensors scan the bin, software selects a target and plots a path, motors execute the grasp, and then the loop resets for the next item.

 This distinction matters more than almost anything else in the space, and it is the one most commonly botched in popular coverage and investor presentations alike.